haseeb-cb/fundamentals-of-gis/Practicals/Crashcourse.md

 		4. You can edit the lable placement and appearance, for example add a halo around it by selecting buffer in the lower section

 ### 2.2 Creating a map output in QGIS
+The last phase of this practical will concentrate on creating a map output.
+- Map